 Whether you want to call it dirt or a growth medium, soil is a crucial component for growing marijuana.
-Choosing the best soil for your weed is arguably the #1 most important decision you’ll make when growing cannabis at home.
-Getting it right is likely to be the difference between a bountiful harvest and utter failure.
+Choosing the best soil for your weed is arguably the most critical decision you’ll make when growing cannabis at home.
+Getting it right is likely the difference between a bountiful harvest and utter failure.

 There are a large number of soil brands available, which is both good and bad news.
-You get a lot of options but with so many choices, how do you determine the best soil for growing your marijuana?
+You get a lot of options.
+However, with so many choices, how do you determine the best soil for growing your marijuana?
 The key is to analyze your situation, and our guide will help do the rest.